Visa Traveler

 Why do countries offer visa exemption to US visa holders?

-VISA-FREE Countries for US Visa Holders
+List of VISA-FREE Countries for US Visa Holders in 2026

-List of VISA-FREE Countries for US Visa Holders in 2025 | © Visa Traveler
+List of VISA-FREE Countries for US Visa Holders in 2026 | © Visa Traveler

 Reason 1: Strict screening

-US visa application has a very strict screening process.
+The US visa application has a very strict screening process.
 A US visa is also one of the most difficult visas to get.
 If you have a US visa, then you were screened pretty well already.
 Meaning, you do not have a criminal history or any illegal immigration intentions.

 Reason 2: Strong ties to your home country